Nematic ordering in active fluids driven by substrate deformations: Mechanisms and patterning regimes

 To quantify the evolution of deformation domains, we compile histograms of the number of patches versus their area and observe that extensile systems exhibit an exponential decay at large sizes, whereas contractile systems display a scale‐free power law $P(A)\propto A^{-3/2}$ over more than a decade.
-In contractile system, the absence of a characteristic scale and the $3/2$ exponent signal a merger‐dominated growth: small contractile regions coalesce hierarchically into larger domains, and once a domain exceeds a critical size its concentrated contractile stresses recruit additional material in a positive feedback loop, rendering these patches self‐sustaining, long-lived, and correlated over long times.
-Conversely, in extensile materials patches grow only through transient local activity bursts and lack the “pinning” contractile forces needed to stabilize boundaries, so growth beyond a characteristic area becomes exponentially unlikely: large patches relax quickly or fragment, and high breakup rates inflate the population of small fragments relative to a pure exponential trend.
+In contractile systems, the absence of a characteristic scale and the $3/2$ exponent signal a merger‐dominated growth.
+Small contractile regions coalesce hierarchically into larger domains, and once a domain exceeds a critical size its concentrated contractile stresses recruit additional material in a positive feedback loop, rendering these patches self‐sustaining, long-lived, and correlated over long times.
+Conversely, in extensile materials patches grow only through transient local activity bursts and lack the “pinning” contractile forces needed to stabilize boundaries, so growth beyond a characteristic area becomes exponentially unlikely, with large patches that appear relaxing quickly to inflate the population of small fragments relative to a pure exponential trend.
+These behaviours are visible in the supplementary videos 1 and 2.

 These structural distinctions suggest a difference in the form of nematic order in the system.
 The decoupled extensile system is expected to exhibit typical short-range order, as discussed earlier.
-In contrast, the strong coupling in contractile systems, driven by a positive feedback loop, suggests that the alignment of deformations into large, coherent domains could lead to long-range nematic ordering.
-Indeed, measuring power spectrum of the nematic scalar order parameter, we find that contractile systems show an exponent $<0$ for large wavelengths (Fig.~\ref{fig:consiquence}b), corresponding to a long distance decay ($r^{-a}, a < 2$) that is slower than the dimensionality of the system ($d=2$), which is a defining feature of long-range order.
+In contrast, the strong coupling in contractile systems, driven by a positive feedback loop, suggests that the alignment of deformations into large, coherent domains could support extended nematic correlations across the system.
+To probe large-scale correlations, we measured the power spectrum of the scalar order parameter.
+Contractile systems exhibit a negative spectral exponent at small wavevectors, consistent with algebraic decay of correlations over the accessible length scales (Fig.~\ref{fig:consiquence}b).